higgsjs/Higgs/README.md

 `make test`
 generates a binary `test-higgs` and tests its proper functioning.

-For further info, see the `makefile`.
+For further info, see the [makefile](https://github.com/higgsjs/Higgs/blob/master/source/makefile).

 **Usage:**